fbukenya/fbukenya/support-the-project.md

 ## 🛒 Support Through Affiliate Links

 Some posts include affiliate links — usually to books, tools, or projects that genuinely align with the spirit of the blog.
 You can find a simple list (this will be a living document so it will grow over time).
-You can find the list at ["Stuff I use"](/stuffiuse).
+You can find the list at ["Stuff I use"](/stuffiuse) or ["Apps I use"](/appsiuse).

 Buying through them costs you nothing extra, but sends a few quiet cents my way.